City of Edinburgh Council: Premises

-After the Canongate suburb merged into the city of Edinburgh in 1856, and the Canongate Tolbooth was abandoned, the north range of the Royal Exchange became too crowded once again and in 1893 the Council bought back the rest of the old Royal Exchange building and renamed it as the Edinburgh City Chambers.
+After the Canongate burgh merged into the city of Edinburgh in 1856, and the Canongate Tolbooth was abandoned, the north range of the Royal Exchange became too crowded once again and in 1893 the council bought back the rest of the old Royal Exchange building and renamed it as the Edinburgh City Chambers.
 The City Chambers continues to be the council's meeting place and official headquarters.
 In 2006 the council built a new building called Waverley Court at 4 East Market Street to be the council's administrative offices.

-With the passage of the City of Edinburgh Council (Portobello Park) Act 2014, the council can appropriate Portobello Park for educational purposes.
+With the passage of the City of Edinburgh Council (Portobello Park) Act 2014 (asp 15), the council can appropriate Portobello Park for educational purposes.

 Controversies

 The council has been at the centre of several corruption scandals in recent years, including allegations of possible fraud, wrong-doing and incompetence in the Property Conservation Department in the BBC Scotland documentary Scotland's Property Scandal in 2011; four men pleading guilty to corruption in the allocation of public building work contracts at the Council in 2015; and mis-spending of £400,000 of public money, and a subsequent bullying campaign against the whistleblower who brought this corruption to light in 2021.